'Tis the season!

 The AES should complement nicely with the community service reminders over the media regarding road safety.
 In our stressful daily grind, we must not forget our own safety as well as others we put at risk by speeding and performing reckless road maneuvers.
 Remember the saying: Slow and steady wins the race.

-accident and fatality rates is nothing to be laughed about.
+Based on the successful implementation of the AES in other countries, the statistics showed very encouraging results.
+A 30% to 40% decrease of accident and fatality rates is nothing to be laughed about.
 Based on the last year's total road deaths, such a decrease could amount to between 1,800 to 2,500 lives saved!

+Big Brother is watching, but this time for a good cause.
 As usual when a new electronically based system is put in place, there are bound to be glitches.
 However here's to hoping that this system works out as expected, for safer and accident-free motoring in the future.

 Title: Good cop/Bad cop.
 (Published)